ChiaraCati/FlooData/README.md

 **Accessible:**

 * (Meta)data are retrievable by their identifier using a standardised communications protocol: all the data we collected and mashed up and the relative metadata are retrievable through the HTTP or its extension HTTPS.
-* The protocol is open, free, and universally implementable:HTTP and HTTPS are compliant with these characteristics.
+* The protocol is open, free, and universally implementable: HTTP and HTTPS are compliant with these characteristics.
 * Metadata are accessible, even when the data are no longer available: metadata will remain accessible from the metadata web page of this web resource.

 **Interoperable:**